 Parenthood Timing and Gender Inequality

 I study how parenthood affects women’s labor market outcomes and gender inequality.
 I introduce a method to quantify the impacts that simultaneously addresses selective parenthood timing and parenthood timing-dependent effects.
 The method leverages quasi-experimental variation in the success of assisted conception procedures throughout women’s entire treatment histories.
-Using administrative Dutch data, I find that parenthood persistently reduces women’s work hours and income by 9 to 24 percent, accounting for up to half of post-child gender inequality in these outcomes.
-I also disentangle and quantify how selective timing and timing-dependent effects bias conventional estimators, providing insight into the conflicting findings in the literature.
-My approach is applicable to other settings where individuals are quasi-experimentally assigned to one state but may enter others either through direct selection or by opting into quasi-experimental reassignment.
+Using administrative Dutch data, I find that parenthood persistently reduces women’s work hours and income by 9 to 24 percent.
+Despite that, I find that at least half of the observed post-child gender inequality in these outcomes is not caused by parenthood.
+Additionally, I propose a unified framework to disentangle and quantify how selective timing and timing-dependent effects bias conventional estimators, successfully reconciling key conflicting findings in the literature.
+My method is applicable to other settings where individuals are quasi-experimentally assigned to one state but may enter others either through direct selection or by opting into quasi-experimental reassignment.

 Publications